Cause (+ Cures) for a Fish That’s Floating Upside-Down But is Still Alive?

 This is the best-case scenario for constipation treatment.

-The belly of the fish will lose volume, allowing for the swim bladder to function properly.
+The belly of the fish will lose volume, allowing for the swim bladder to function correctly.

 Another good source of fiber for treating constipation, especially for a carnivorous fish such as a Betta, is Daphnia.

-At times Daphnia can be somewhat difficult to find in your local fish store, but you can find it over the better online stores for aquarium supplies such as Amazon or Chewy (or just click this link).
+At times Daphnia can be somewhat difficult to find in your local fish store, but you can find it in better online stores for aquarium supplies such as Amazon (or just click this link).

 Anyhow, sometimes the fish may also experience a loss of appetite.